Exploring Tekkotsu Programming on Mobile Robots:

 There are two kinds of errors you may encounter with the state machine shorthand.
 First, a syntax error in your use of the shorthand notation will generate an error from the state parser tool.
 Error messages include the line number in the fsm file, so they are usually easy to track down.
 If you are chaining a sequence of states together, it may be helpful to break up the chain into individual declarations separated by blank lines, to make the error message more specific and help you narrow down the problem.

-The second kind of error is an error in the generated .h file.
-This kind of error will only be caught by the gcc compiler, and the error message it generates will reference line numbers in the .h file, not the fsm file.
-If you cannot figure out the error from looking at your source code, you may need to look at the compiler-specified line in the generated .h file.
+The second kind of error is an error in the generated .cc file.
+This kind of error will only be caught by the gcc compiler.
+If you cannot figure out the error from looking at your source code, you may need to look at the corresponding line in the generated .cc file.
 This file can be found in your project/build directory.

-Example: suppose your file is called MyDemo.h.fsm, and you're getting a compiler error on line 73 of MyDemo.h.
-In an editor, open the file project/build/PLATFORM_LOCAL/TGT_CHIARA/MyDemo.h and examine line 73.
+Example: suppose your file is called MyDemo.cc.fsm, and you're getting a compiler error on line 73.
+In an editor, open the file project/build/PLATFORM_LOCAL/TGT_CHIARA/MyDemo-fsm.cc and search for #line compiler directives that reference source line 73.
+There may be more than one of them.
+The code immediately following one of these directives is the source of the error.
 Of course, if you're compiling for a different target robot, use that robot name instead of TGT_CHIARA.

 Running the State Parser Tool Directly